micsupasun/natural_language_processing/tokenization/create_dictionary_word_with_tokenizer/README.md

 # Project
-Create a dictionary word with the tokenizer
+Create word sentences and sequence sentences with a dictionary

 # Solution
 Create a dictionary that combines word sentences and sequence sentences